-The following itinerary is intended to do by car, as I describe the main viewpoints that are reachable from the road.
+The following itinerary is intended to be done by car, as I describe the main viewpoints that are reachable from the road.
 For those with little time, the view from the different viewpoints does not vary substantially.
 No need to stop at each one, even less in the ones that are nearby.
-From the further west point to the last in the east there are aproximatly 45 km.
+From the further west point to the last in the east there are approximately 45 km.

 We start the route in the most westerly point, Hermit’s Rest, named after prospector Louis Boucher, responsible for the construction of the Rim Trail; he settled and lived alone in this area for years.
 The building was built in 1914 as a rest area for tourists on their way to the missing Hermit Camp.
 It is the starting point of the Hermit Trail, which corresponds to the end of the Rim Trail.
 In high season, to explore this area is mandatory to use the minibus.